Does Delaware have state overtime laws that are different from federal law?

 The following employees are exempt from the minimum wage requirement:

-- Domestic in or about private homes
+- Domestic services in or about private homes

-- Executive, administrators and professionals
+- Executives, administrators, and professionals

-- Outside commission paid salesperson
+- Outside commission paid salespersons

-- Fishing and fishing processing
+- Fishing and fishing processing at sea

 - Junior camp counselors employed by non-profit summer camps